xseris/NJAE/README.md

 Runs with Java 8,

-Easiest way to run is to import the maven project in your favourite Java IDE.
-Feel free to make your jar from there or by maven...
+Easiest way to run is to download a random release (Yes, i am too lazy to plan releases).
+You can also import the maven project in your favourite Java IDE.

 ### Some screenshots